Ja98/cesar-p-core/paper/paper.md

 extent, and can process geo-referenced input data (shp) for geometry.
 Building usage type and construction information is used to populate the building model.
-The EnergyPlus files are executed with a weather file (epw) of the geographic location which provides the necessary climatic context of the building.
+The EnergyPlus files are executed with a weather file (epw) of the geographic location which provides the necessary climatic context for the building.
 The results from EnergyPlus consist of a set of hourly resolved times series for each building, including operational energy, costs and emissions.
 The retrofit module can be used to update the building models according to a specified retrofit strategy.
 Retrofit strategies specify the frequency of retrofits to the main building elements such as walls, windows and roofs across the building stock.
-The output of the retrofit module include next to the before-mentioned operational indicators also costs and embodied emissions of retrofitting interventions.
+The output of the retrofit module include, in addition to the above-mentioned operational indicators, costs and embodied emissions of retrofitting interventions.
 All simulation steps can also be run in parallel on multiple cores.
 The code is platform-independent and is tested to run on Linux and Windows.
 The source code for CESAR-P has been archived to Zenodo: